-Now I don't believe that we can have a really healthy life without a spiritually healthy mind as well as a physically healthy body.
+I do not believe that we can have a really healthy life without a spiritually healthy mind as well as a physically healthy body.
 That is where this verse comes into this.
-"I pray God that your whole spirit and soul and body be preserved blameless unto the coming of our Lord Jesus Christ."
+"I pray God that your whole spirit and soul and body be preserved blameless at the coming of our Lord Jesus Christ."
 This Hebraism was a common saying among Hebrew people; and it simply means the whole—every part, totally, completely.
 A.T.
 Robertson, in his Authoritative Word Pictures In The New Testament, Volume 4, says that it means every part of each of you.
 God wants us to be totally healthy, as much as can be.

 This Hebraism corresponds with loving God with all of our heart, all of our soul, and all of our might.
-But it is paraphrased somewhat, and it is put into a more specific context by Paul (here in I THESSALONIANS).
+But it is paraphrased somewhat, and it is put into a more specific context by Paul here in I Thessalonians.
 Good mental health and good physical health are achieved by the same basic processes as good spiritual health and salvation.
 They begin by putting first things first.
 And what comes first?
 The Kingdom of God comes first.

 I want you to apply this principle to every area of life.
 It applies to spiritual health, mental health, moral health, and physical health.
 We have to be working with truth.
 And if we are working with truth, it will produce the right things.
 But Jesus is not saying here that we will be sinless.

 But many, many other things—in the physical areas—He has left for mankind to discover and publish, so that it can be known and shared with others.
 But even here, we have to be dealing with basic truths.
-But even here, God's Word—in the form of principles—deals with physical things.
-They are contained within God's Word; and we will go into some of these things in another sermon.
+And even here, God's Word—in the form of principles—deals with physical things.
+They are contained within God's Word, and we will go into some of these things in another sermon.

 So you remember what the word sanctify means?
 It means, "set apart" or "separated from."
 It comes from a root whose basic meaning is "to cut."
 That is, to cut away from others or other things.
 The basic overall intent of the word is to indicate something that is, in some way or ways, different; and therefore it is separated and distinguished.
-Those who seek out and use TRUTH are made different by the very fact that they seek out and then use the truth that they found—especially in regard to spiritual truth.
-Truth sanctifies for good spiritual health, for relationship health, for mental health, for physical health—IF it is used.
+Those who seek out and use truth are made different by the very fact that they seek out and then use the truth that they found—especially in regard to spiritual truth.
+Truth sanctifies for good spiritual health, for relationship health, for mental health, for physical health—if it is used.
 But, by way of contrast . . .

 Those who commit sin are its slaves.
 Remember earlier that I said that the basic notion and concept of sin, biblically, is one of failure—failure to live up to a standard, failure to hit the bull's eye, failure to stay on the path.
 We find here that there is a form of slavery.
-This addiction, this deluding energy produces slavery from these failures in the use of truth.
+This addiction, this deluding energy, produces slavery from these failures in the use of truth.
 We are addicted to, held in bondage to, ways of thinking that produce death, mental illness, and disease—rather than freedom.
 Sin is slavery.
 Sin deceives us into continuing the same old patterns.
 That is, the same old patterns of ignorance, neglect, carelessness, foolishness, and so forth.

 One man illustrated this in this way.
-He said that when the slaves were freed by the Emancipation Proclamation of Abraham Lincoln in 1863, that many slaves (though they were now legally freed from their owners) remained slaves simply because they were ignorant of their freedom.
+He said that when the slaves were freed by the Emancipation Proclamation of Abraham Lincoln in 1863, that many slaves, though they were now legally freed from their owners, remained slaves simply because they were ignorant of their freedom.
 Their former masters deceived them by not informing them.
-TRUTH was withheld from them.
+Truth was withheld from them.

-In like manner, for sin to continue in our life it must continue to deceive us—because we have been made legally free by the blood of Jesus Christ.
+In like manner, for sin to continue in our life, it must continue to deceive us—because we have been made legally free by the blood of Jesus Christ.
 We have been redeemed from slavery.
 And, because we have been redeemed, we have also been empowered to walk away from error—if we so choose!

 God is extremely patient with us.
 He will work night and day to bring us to exercise our will—our redemption—and to walk away from our slavery, by obeying the truth.
-That is, to be doing things in accordance to HIS WILL.
-But eventually, as Romans 1 shows, His patience seems to be exhausted; and He abandons those who are stiff-necked—to their own will.
+That is, to be doing things in accordance to His will.
+But eventually, as Romans 1 shows, His patience seems to be exhausted, and He abandons those who are stiff-necked to their own will.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 140,000 subscribers are already receiving.
+See what over 145,000 subscribers are already receiving.